TimingJL/rails-blog/README.md

 ```

 Basically, we're setting font all the sidebar styles.
 If we inspect the source, we still have the post.
-They're just hidden behind the sidebar right now because we have not added the rapper to the `application.html.erb`
+They're just hidden behind the sidebar right now because we have not added the wrapper to the `application.html.erb`

+### To Add Navbars and Sign-in Button

 So few more things we want to do is that I want to add a sign-in button.
 `app/views/layouts/application.html.erb`